Cable-s/RandomProcessing/README.md

 RandomPi - I calculate Pi from random numbers using the probility that two random numbers being corpime equaling 6 / PI^2

-Ray_Marching - Ray Marching formula to draw circles and square that are placed randomly in an envirnment from a top down view (thanks codeing train)
+Ray_Marching - Ray Marching formula to draw circles and square that are placed randomly in an envirnment from a top down view (thanks coding train)

 Terrain_Generator - 2D terrain generator using perlin noise to move a line up or down and left or right at each point